 As you’ve probably noticed, Classic Rock artists have recently been releasing old concerts, and now Crosby Stills Nash & Young are part of the trend.
 Neil Young joined CSN shortly before they played four times in two days at the Fillmore East.
 The four-man group had performed just two shows (including Woodstock) before appearing at the New York City venue.
-There have been poor-quality bootlegs of this concert from September 20th of 1969, but now we have the quality eight-track mixing-board recordings.
+There have been poor-quality bootlegs of this concert from September 20th of 1969, but now we have the high-quality eight-track mixing-board recordings.

-Live At Fillmore East, 1969 will be released October 25th, 2024.
+Live At Fillmore East, 1969 was released October 25th, 2024.
+The review is below.

 The 2024 mix of the album was supervised by Stephen Stills and Neil Young.
 As an audio buff, Young was particularly happy with the result.
 He said “It’s all analog.
 The vinyl comes out just like it would have been in 1969.
 It’s a beautiful thing.”

-Graham Nash is pleased the concert is finally being released, he said… “I remember the first Fillmore East shows with great fondness.
+Graham Nash is pleased the concert was finally released, he said… “I remember the first Fillmore East shows with great fondness.
 Hearing the music again after all these years, I can tell how much we loved each other and loved the music we were creating.”
-Stills also released a statement… “The acoustic part of the show took care of itself, but now we had the equipment and Dallas and Greg and sizeable shows to do, we just went for it.
-What we lacked in finesse, we made up in enthusiasm.”

 Bonus photo: Fillmore East

-1. I was there.
+I was there.
 It was magical and with my best buds’.
 The East felt seedy walking in , but when we left the whole world felt like a better place.

 Be well